 Current projects in the lab include:

 - Genetics of pediatric bone accrual

 - Genetics of childhood obesity

-- Variant-to-gene mapping for multiple traits, most notably type 2 diabetes, Alzheimer's and sleep disorders – using an arsenal of techniques, including chromatin conformation capture, ATAC-seq, ChIP-seq and RNA-seq, we are connecting the actual effector genes to GWAS signals
+- Variant-to-gene mapping for multiple traits — most notably type 1 diabetes, type 2 diabetes, Alzheimer's disease, and sleep disorders — using an arsenal of techniques including chromatin conformation capture, ATAC-seq, ChIP-seq and RNA-seq, to connect the actual effector genes to GWAS signals